marzeq/command-runner.nvim/README.md

 if you ever want to change the commands, you can run it again, and the commands will appear there again for you to edit.

+each directory has it's own set of commands, so you can have different sets of commands for different projects. they are persistent across sessions.

 ### running the commands

 to run the commands, run `:CommandRunnerRun` or use the equivalent lua function `require("command-runner").run_commands`.